 ROXFILM showcases feature-length films, documentaries, shorts and animation.
 We are particularly committed to screening works by filmmakers with a connection to the New England area, however we also screen works by filmmakers from around the world as well.

 The festival also includes workshops, panel discussions, networking opportunities, receptions, parties, and Q&A with filmmakers and special guests.
-Previous guests have included, Ruby Lee, Billy Dee Williams, Robert Townsend, Charles Burnett, Ernie Hudson, Daphne Maxwell-Reid, Michael Beach, Ava DuVernay, CCH Pounder, Kasi Lemmons, Victoria Rowell, Hill Harper, Jamie Hector, Mel Jackson, and Miriam Colon, Russ Parr, Guy Torry, N'Bushe Wright, Susan Batson, Anthony Montgomery, Sheryl Lee Ralph, Michael Ealy, Chico Bennymon, Marla Gibbs Topper Carew, Quincy Newell and S. Epatha Merkerson.
+Previous guests have included, Ruby Lee, Billy Dee Williams, Robert Townsend, Charles Burnett, Ernie Hudson, Daphne Maxwell-Reid, Michael Beach, Ava DuVernay, CCH Pounder, Kasi Lemmons, Victoria Rowell, Hill Harper, Jamie Hector, Mel Jackson, and Miriam Colon, Russ Parr, Guy Torry, N'Bushe Wright, Susan Batson, Anthony Montgomery, Sheryl Lee Ralph, Michael Ealy, Chico Bennymon, Marla Gibbs Topper Carew, Quincy Newell, S. Epatha Merkerson and the countless amazing independent filmmakers who make our festival what it is, a filmmaker's festival.

-20th Annual Roxbury International Film Festival will be held June 20, 2018- June 28, 2018.
-Films will be screened at the Boston's Museum of Fine Arts, Haley House Bakery Cafe and Hibernian Hall in Roxbury, MA.
+25th Annual Roxbury International Film Festival will be held June 21, 2023-- June 28, 2023.
+Films will be screened at the Boston's Museum of Fine Arts, and Hibernian Hall in Roxbury, MA.

 ROXFILM is a competitive festival.
-Awards include "Audience Favorite," "Best Short Film," "Best of Festival," "Best Documentary," "Emerging Local Filmmaker," and "Youth Filmmaker."
+Awards include but are not limited to "Audience Favorite," "Best Short Film," "Best of Festival," "Best Documentary," "Emerging Local Filmmaker," and "Youth Filmmaker," and a Visionary Award named after Amy Hood a long time film festival attendee.

 We require that films be by, for or about people of color.
 The films can be made by anyone, just the films should have people of color within the story line.

 By submitting your film you are waiving any screening fees for your film.
-(Exceptions: films that have been requested by the festival for opening, closing and special screenings)
+(Exceptions: films that have been requested by the festival, opening and closing night films and special screenings)

 We require that you do not screen your film within 20 miles of Boston 90 days before screening at ROXFILM.